carpentries-lab/good-enough-practices/_episodes/08-what_next.md

 it is now time for funders to invest in such training; we hope that our recommendations will help shape consensus on what "good enough" looks like and how to achieve it.

+> ## What will you do next?
+>
+> - Which good enough practices will you use in your next project?
+> - How can you help your colleagues in using good practices?
+>
+{: .discussion}

 > ## Attribution